Harshini314/517-ravindran-gradschool/README.md

 ## Final Word

 Well this was a year long journey, prepping my application and starting my grad school journey, but I'd say it was definitely worth it and would recommend it to anyone!
+If I can do it, you can too!

 [another link]: https://www.niche.com/colleges/search/best-colleges/